-- (1) Registration as an eFiler with the eFiling system constitutes consent, within the meaning of ORCP 9 G,1 to receive service via the electronic mail function of the eFiling system. - (2) (a) A party electronically filing a document, other than an initiating document, with an appellate court may accomplish service of that document on any other party's attorney, if that attorney is a registered eFiler, by using the electronic service function of the eFiling system.
-The eFiling system will generate an e-mail to the attorney to be eServed that includes a link to the document that was electronically filed.
-To access the electronically filed document, the attorney who has been eServed must log in to the eFiling system. - (b) Notwithstanding ORCP 9 G, electronic service is effective under this rule when the eFiler has received a confirmation e-mail stating that the eFiled document has been received by the eFiling system.
+- (1) Registration as an eFiler with the eFiling system constitutes consent to receive service via the electronic mail function of the eFiling system. - (2) (a) Except as provided in subsection (3), a party eFiling a document with the appellate court may accomplish service of that document on any other party's attorney, if that attorney is a registered eFiler, by using the eService function of the eFiling system.
+The eFiling system will generate an e-mail to the attorney being eServed that includes a link to the document that was eFiled.
+To access the eFiled document, the attorney who has been eServed must log in to the eFiling system.